Swaddling your baby

 What are the benefits of swaddling my baby?

-Swaddling (wrapping a baby in a lightweight cloth to their shoulders) can help to calm a baby — it is thought that swaddling helps recreate the restricted space of the uterus, helping a baby to settle into sleep.
+Swaddling (wrapping a baby in a lightweight cloth to their shoulders) can help to calm a baby.
+It is thought that swaddling helps to recreate the restricted space of the uterus, helping a baby to settle into sleep.

 Some studies have shown that swaddled babies wake less frequently and sleep longer than non-swaddled babies.